 "In building a menu for Épicerie at The Contemporary, I've thought a lot about the sculpture park's visitors and the students of the Art School at Laguna Gloria who attend classes over and over again.
 I was an art major in college, so this really does come full circle for me," McIntosh said in a release.
 "A light bite, a cup of coffee, or a bottle of wine split by two is the perfect accompaniment to a day strolling the sculpture park grounds."

 The cafe is designed to accompany this flexible format.
-Patrons can order from a walk-up window and then amble around the grounds or take a seat in the new cafe, a "modern steel and glass structure" designed by the New Orleans-based Trahan Architects.
+Patrons can order from a walk-up window and then amble around the grounds or take a seat in the new building, a "modern steel and glass structure" designed by the New Orleans-based Trahan Architects, which also houses the visitor's center and museum shop.
 Pre-made picnic baskets will also be available, allowing guests to dine on one of Laguna Gloria's terraces or perhaps just find a secret spot near the lakeshore.

 Cafe hours and a full menu are still in the works, but the release did note the shop will offer Épicerie's new line of packaged coffee, jams, chutneys, pickles, fermented goods, spice blends, and cookie mixes.